Finance Investment and Risk Committee

 Outside his executive roles, Mr Nikoletatos chaired the AIIA Digital Skills Special Interest Group in 2019 and is an advisor on several committees.
 He has previously held various Board Director roles including AARNet Pty Ltd, Research Data Storage (RDS), VERNet Pty Ltd, Intersect Pty Ltd, NUSport Pty Ltd, former Vice President CAUDIT, and the Chair of the Victorian Directors of IT (VDIT) in 2016-17.

-Mr Nikoletatos holds a Graduate Diploma in Law and a Master of Education and Bachelor of Business. -
+Mr Nikoletatos holds a Graduate Diploma in Law, Master of Education Studies and Bachelor of Business.

 Mr Robert Campbell

-CA, CPA, MSW, BSW (Hons), GAICD, RCA, RTA Non-executive Director representing interests of consumers and Chair of Consumer Council
+CA, CPA, BSW, (Hons), MSW, GAICD, RCA, RTA Non-executive Director representing interests of people with lived experience and Chair of the Lived Experience Council

-Mr Campbell is also on the Board of a multinational company where he is the senior independent director and chairs the audit and risk committee and the nominations committee.
+Mr Campbell is also on the Board of a multinational battery chemicals company where he is the senior independent director and chairs the audit and risk committee.

 At home, Mr Campbell has supported his wife in her recovery from two strokes and deeply appreciates the need for integrated health solutions for stroke survivors. -

-Jes has completed her Bachelor of Laws (Commercial and Contract Law), a Masters of Business Management with a major in Organisational Change, and most recently completed a Diploma in Governance with a focus on not-for-profit Governance.
-She also serves her local community as Justice of the Peace.
+Jes holds a Bachelor of Laws, a Master of Business Management with a major in Organisational Change, and a Diploma of Governance, with a focus on not-for-profit governance.
+She is a Member of the Australian Institute of Company Directors and serves her local community as a Justice of the Peace.

 -